SQL Server Maintenance Solution

 Databases

 Select databases.
-The keywords SYSTEM_DATABASES, USER_DATABASES and ALL_DATABASES are supported.
-The hyphen (-) character is used to exclude databases, and the percent (%) character is used for wildcard selection.
-All of these operations can be combined by using the comma (,) character.
+The keywords SYSTEM_DATABASES, USER_DATABASES, ALL_DATABASES, and AVAILABILITY_GROUP_DATABASES are supported.
+The hyphen character (-) is used to exclude databases, and the percent character (%) is used for wildcard selection.
+All of these operations can be combined by using the comma (,).

 Value Description